Quick Answer

 Events generate many photos from many people.
 Weddings, fundraisers, pop-ups, tastings, and workshops all share the same challenge.
 People want to see photos without chasing links.

-Emily runs a yoga studio and hosts a retreat weekend.
-Students take photos during hikes, meals, and classes.
+A yoga studio hosting a retreat weekend sees students taking photos during hikes, meals, and classes.
 A QR code posted in the common area sends everyone to a shared album.
 No one asks for links, and photos start appearing the same day.

 Retail and in-store experiences